MeteDesign/Webpack/README.md

 # MeteDesign Webpack V3.1

-We provide some common configurations that can reduce a lot of time when you learn how to config webpack for developing.Enjoy you trip!
+We provide some common configurations that saves a lot of time when you initially learn how to config webpack for developing.

+Happy coding!

-**We are only the porters of the Internet**
+**We are nothing but porters of the Internet!**

 This is a basic environment of webpack for react.
 We also provide another version for [ant-design](https://ant.design/),please switch to  `antdesign` branch.